If you’re traveling this holiday season, you could run into a “perfect storm” of disasters—and some may have nothing to do with the weather.

-To avoid this situation, arrive at least 30 minutes before departure to significantly reduce the risk of forfeiting your reservation.
+To avoid this situation, arrive at least one hour before a domestic departure and two hours for international to significantly reduce the risk of forfeiting your reservation.
 Airlines tend to have a “last to check in/first to bump” mind-set.

-3. Your luggage isn’t on the conveyer belt
+4. Your luggage isn’t on the conveyor belt

 No need to panic—at least, not right away.
 Many items end up at the airline’s office in the baggage-claim area, so go there first.
 If your luggage doesn’t surface soon, make a claim while you’re still at the airport.

 Your suitcase is probably the victim of crossed signals, not theft.
-“If your bags are on the next flight in, you could have them within hours,” says Sarah Schlichter, editor of Smartertravel.com.
+“If your bags are on the next flight in, you could have them within hours,” says Sarah Schlichter, editor of Nerdwallet.com and previously of Smartertravel.com.
 “If they ended up in the wrong airport, it could take a couple of days.
 The airline should bring the luggage to you.”

-While your luggage is AWOL, you might need to buy clothing and toiletries.
+If your luggage does end up AWOL, you might need to buy clothing and toiletries.
 Keep your receipts: You may get compensated for any unexpected but reasonable resulting expenses.
 Each airline has guidelines as to what it will and won’t pay for, and the amount can depend on whether you’re away from home and how long your bags are missing.
 To be certain, get details from your airline before your trip.